Welcome to BE

 Feeding 9 billion people by 2050!

 The Biosystems Engineering Department is developing innovative systems to sustainably feed an increasing population through cutting-edge technology, sustainable practices, and the drive to make a difference in the world.
 We build sustainable solutions that create resilience among society, the environment and the economy.
-We are currently working on many projects, including the following:
+We are also an ideal pre-health track.
+Biosystems Engineering is currently working on many projects, including the following:

 Yoon Lab Helps Develop Smartphone-Based COVID-19 Test